NREL/H2Integrate/docs/user_guide/specifying_finance_parameters.md

 # Finance Parameters

+This doc page describes how to specify finance parameters for different analyses and explains when to use different ways of setting up finance groups.
+The finance parameters are an important part of the plant configuration as they define the financial aspects of the plant's operation and investment.

 The finance model, finance model specific inputs, and cost adjustment information (regardless of the finance model) are required in the `finance_parameters` of the `plant_config`.

 ```{note}